DOJ declines to prosecute Comey despite finding that he leaked info

 The memo described a private conversation in which Trump allegedly asked Comey to drop the FBI’s investigation into his then-national security adviser, Michael Flynn.
 Flynn has since pleaded guilty to lying to the FBI about his conversations with Russian officials.

-The Justice Department’s report is the latest development in an ongoing fight between Comey, who authorized opening an investigation in the president’s 2016 election campaign and ties with Russia, and Trump, who contends that the investigation should never have begun.
+The Justice Department’s report is the latest development in an ongoing fight between Comey, who signed off on an investigation into the president’s 2016 election campaign and ties with Russia, and Trump, who contends that the investigation should never have begun.

 That investigation, headed by former Special Counsel Robert Mueller, unearthed numerous contacts between the campaign and Russian officials but concluded that there was not enough evidence to establish a criminal conspiracy.

-Mueller’s final report did not reach a conclusion as to whether Trump’s efforts to interfere with the probe amounted to criminal obstruction of justice, but it did not exonerate the president either.
+Mueller’s final report did not reach a conclusion as to whether Trump’s efforts to interfere with the probe amounted to criminal obstruction of justice, but it also did not exonerate the president.
 Attorney General William Barr concluded that he did not see enough evidence to bring obstruction charges.

 Democrats in Congress are split as to whether Trump should be impeached for the actions detailed in Mueller’s report, while Republicans have largely stood by the president.